raphaelstolt/backtweets-api-client/README.markdown

 backtweets-api-client
 ======
-The **backtweets-api-client** is a the TDD way developed client to the [backtweets](http://backtweets.com/api/) API build utilizing components of the [Zend Framework](http://framework.zend.com/).
+The **backtweets-api-client** is a the TDD way developed client to the [backtweets](http://backtweets.com/api/) API utilizing several components of the [Zend Framework](http://framework.zend.com/).
 The backtweets service allows you to monitor your website presence on the twittersphere.

 Requirements
 ------------